magnus-ISU/videospeed/README.md

 Websites known to have problems:
  - [Soundcloud](https://github.com/codebicycle/videospeed/issues/163)
  - [Regular](https://github.com/codebicycle/videospeed/issues/155) `mp4`s opened with `file:///` links

-**There's no audio above 4x speed!**

-This used to be quite annoying indeed.
-[This was a bug in firefox itself, not the extension](https://bugzilla.mozilla.org/show_bug.cgi?id=1630569).
-However, the bug is resolved!
-Now audio plays up to 8x speed (where it is intelligible chatter anyway).
-So if you still aren't hearing anything, please verify your version of Firefox is up to date.

-Previously shift+scrollwheel would pause briefly at 4x speed because audio would stop above that.
-Since I find it extremely difficult to understand anything faster anyway, I believe this is still good default behavior.
-If anyone else disagrees, please open an issue; it can be turned into a configuration option if someone really wants it.

 # The science of accelerated playback